devloos/devlos-ui/README.md

 - **Maintainable codebase**: Fully typed and documented components ensure clarity and maintainability.
 - **Future-proof your projects**: Designed with scalability and flexibility in mind.

----

 ## Get Involved

 Devlos UI is open-source and thrives on contributions from developers like you.
 Found a bug or have a feature request?
 [Join us on GitHub](https://github.com/devloos/devlos-ui) and help make Devlos UI even better!

-# Getting Started

-Devlos UI is a collection of components based on [Tailwind CSS](https://tailwindcss.com).
-We assume you are already familiar with the basic ideas of [Tailwind CSS](https://tailwindcss.com) before you continue.

 ## Create project